hashicorp/vagrant/website/source/docs/synced-folders/nfs.html.md

 %sudo ALL=(root) NOPASSWD: VAGRANT_EXPORTS_CHOWN, VAGRANT_EXPORTS_MV, VAGRANT_NFSD_CHECK, VAGRANT_NFSD_START, VAGRANT_NFSD_APPLY
 ```

-For Fedora Linux, sudoers might look like this (given your user
+For Fedora and Solus Linux, sudoers might look like this (given your user
 belongs to the vagrant group):

 ```